 Additionally, I have experience as an ESL teacher, having spent a year working as an English teaching assistant in a high school outside of Grenoble, France.
 As an instructor at a large American university during my doctoral work, I also have many years of experience working with non-native English speakers in a university classroom.
 I'm happy to bring all of these years of experience to my work as an academic editor.

-Writing tip: When you're feeling stuck, find a quiet place and what you've written out loud!
+Writing tip: When you're feeling stuck, find a quiet place and read what you've written out loud!
 This can help you catch instances of awkward syntax, missing words, and repeated words or phrases.
 It also helps to give you a different "vision" of your text because it forces you to slow down and read each word carefully and consider your text in a new way.

-I come from the Philippines and am currently living in the Netherlands.
-I hold an honors degree in BA Journalism, a certificate in Professional Educational and an MA in Educational Psychology.
+I have an honors degree in BA Journalism, a certificate in Professional Education, and an MA in Educational Psychology.
 I have been an English teacher for almost 15 years.
 I have taught various classes in speaking, reading, writing, literature, and research to high school students.
-I have authored two textbooks in English used by private schools in Manila.
+I have authored three textbooks in English used by private schools in Manila.

+I recently moved to the Netherlands.
 Aside from attending my Dutch classes, I spend my time exploring every bookshelf at the public library and helping a number of students prepare for the Cambridge English Test.

 Writing tip: KEEP IT SIMPLE.
 As Kurt Vonnegut puts it, “Remember that two great masters of language, William Shakespeare and James Joyce, wrote sentences which were almost childlike when their subjects were most profound.
 ‘To be or not to be?’ asks Shakespeare’s Hamlet.
 The longest word is three letters long.”